funfungho/abzLinux/the_linux_command_line/09_permissions.md

         - Ubuntu user belongs to a lot more groups.
 This has to do with the way Ubuntu manages privileges for system devices and services
 - User accounts are defined in the `/etc/passwd` file, and groups are defined in the `/etc/group` file
     - For each user account, the `/etc/passwd` file defines the user (login) name, uid, gid, account’s real name, home directory, and login shell
-    - If we examine the contents of `/etc/passwd` and `/etc/group`, we notice that besides the regular user accounts, there are accounts for the **superuser** (uid 0) and various other **system users**
+    - If we examine the contents of `/etc/passwd` and `/etc/group`, we notice that besides the regular user accounts, there are accounts for the *superuser* (uid 0) and various other *system users*
-    - When user accounts and groups are created, these files are modified along with `etc/shadow`, which holds information about the user’s password
+    - When user accounts and groups are created, these files are modified along with `/etc/shadow`, which holds information about the user’s password
 - While many Unix-like systems assign regular users to a common group such as `users`, modern Linux practice is to create a unique, single-member group with the same name as the user.
 This makes certain types of permission assignment easier
 ## Reading, writing, and executing
 - Access rights to files and directories are defined in terms of read access, write access, and execution access